-I'm registered!
+⇒ I'm registered!
 Now, how do I vote?

 Find Your Polling Place.
 Your voter registration certificate or card will have the number of the precinct in which you'll vote on Election Day.
 (A precinct is a geographic area in your county.)
 Check your local newspaper on the Saturday before the election for the address of the polling place for your precinct.
-You may also find more information about where to cast your vote in your precinct here: https://tax-office.traviscountytx.gov/voters/jurisdiction-maps.
 On Election Day, arrive there between 7 a.m. and 7 p.m. to vote.